chenny408/whirlwind-unity-plugin/README.md

 It is used to check hardware status and trigger actions for air effects such as airflow speed, temperature levels, and burst events.<br>

 You may need to install the standard <a href="https://www.arduino.cc/en/Main/Software">Arduino</a> software for the Vortx device to be recognized.
-If you do not want to install the entire IDE, select the /driver folder during the Update Driver Software process in the Device Manager (Windows).
+If you do not want to install the entire IDE, select the '/driver' folder during the Update Driver Software process in the Device Manager (Windows).

 If the serial port cannot be found, check the Optimization settings under File->Build Settings, click 'Player Settings', and search under 'Other settings', choose .NET 2.0 for 'API Compatibility Level'.

-The controller uses a modified <a href="https://www.assetstore.unity3d.com/en/#!/content/6804">Uniduino</a> library, which is included in the Uniduino directory of the whirlwind-ui project which will be provided upon request.
+The controller uses a modified <a href="https://www.assetstore.unity3d.com/en/#!/content/6804">Uniduino</a> library, which is included in the Uniduino directory of the <a href="https://bitbucket.org/chenny408/whirlwind-ui">whirlwind-ui project</a>.
 You'll need to drop the folder into the Asset folder of your Unity project to begin integration.<br>

 <h2>Best Practices</h2>